khe-le/mlh-project-sample/README.md

-# Resource Assigment Functionality for Events - Dawn Project
+# Resource Assigment Functionality for Events

 This is a code sample from my current project.
 Dawn Project Landing Page: https://dawn.so